Refutation of All Heresies: Contents

 Book V concerns itself with the Ophite heresies.
-Hippolytus in particular identifies the Naassenes, the Peratae, the Sethians, and the beliefs of the heretic Justinus.
-Once again, Hippolytus identifies the source of the Ophite error as being rooted in the philosophy of the ancients.
-In Chapter 2 of this book, he accuses the Naassenes of believing that the pagan god "Attis has been emasculated, that is, he has passed over from the earthly parts of the nether world to the everlasting substance above, where...there is neither female nor male, but a new creature, a new man, which is hermaphrodite" [trans.
-J. H. McMahon] and of conflating Jesus and Attis based on the Gospel of Thomas and the Gospel according to the Egyptians.
+The author in particular identifies the Naassenes, the Peratae, the Sethians, and the beliefs of a heretic, Justinus.
+The Ophite error is identified as being rooted in the philosophy of the ancients.
+In Chapter 2 of this book, the author accuses the Naassenes of (a) believing that the pagan god Attis "has been emasculated, that is, he has passed over from the earthly parts of the nether world to the everlasting substance above, where...there is neither female nor male, but a new creature, a new man, which is hermaphrodite" [trans.
+J. H. McMahon]; and (b) of conflating Jesus and Attis based on the Gospel of Thomas and the Greek Gospel of the Egyptians.

-In Book VI, Hippolytus resumes his attack begun at the end of Book IV against Simon Magus and Valentinus.
-He sketches out their ideas, again affirming the source of their error to be the teaching of Pythagoras.
-Hippolytus devotes the remainder of the book to discussing the heresies of Valentinus' supposed followers.
+In Book VI, the attack begun at the end of Book IV against Simon Magus and Valentinus resumes.
+The author sketches out their ideas, again affirming the source of their error to be the teaching of Pythagoras.
+The remainder of this book discusses the heresies of Valentinus' supposed followers.

 Book VII challenges the teachings of such heretics as Basilides and his disciple Saturnilus, Marcion of Sinope, and Carpocrates of Alexandria, among others.
-These heresiarchs all held varying opinions on the God of the Old Testament, from Saturnilus, who Hippolytus states believed that "the God of the Jews is one of the angels", directly opposed by Christ, to Carpocrates who asserted that the Father was for the most part aloof from physical creation, which had been formed by his angels.
+These heresiarchs all held varying opinions on the God of the Old Testament, from Saturnilus, who are stated as believing that "the God of the Jews is one of the angels", directly opposed by Christ, to Carpocrates who asserted that the Father was for the most part aloof from physical creation, which had been formed by his angels.

-A discussion of the heretical Docetae begins Hippolytus's Book VIII.
-Who exactly the Docetae were is unclear, though Hippolytus seems to make a distinction between this group and others who considered Jesus to exist merely in appearance, the latter being the doctrine to which the term "Docetism" is now affixed.
-Hippolytus associates this heresy with a misinterpretation of the Parable of the Sower of Matthew's Gospel and a belief that Christ's soul was separated from his body at his Crucifixion.
-Hippolytus proceeds to explain and argue against the Gnostics Monoimus, Tatian, and Hermogenes, before digressing from the Gnostic theme to refute the practices of the Quartodecimans.
+A discussion of the heretical Docetae begins Book VIII.
+Who exactly the Docetae were is unclear, though the author seems to make a distinction between this group and others who considered Jesus to exist merely in appearance, the latter being the doctrine to which the term "Docetism" is now affixed.
+This heresy is associated with a misinterpretation of the Parable of the Sower of Matthew's Gospel and a belief that Christ's soul was separated from his body at his Crucifixion.
+The author proceeds to explain and argue against the Gnostics Monoimus, Tatian, and Hermogenes, before digressing from the Gnostic theme to refute the practices of the Quartodecimans.
 He likewise condemns the "Phrygians", i.e., the followers of Montanus and the Gnostic heresy of the Encratites.

 Book IX begins with a refutation of the heresy of Noetus.
-In this particular error, Hippolytus implicates the now-canonised popes Zephyrinus and Callixtus I. This theme of Hippolytus' conflict with the papacy is expanded upon in the second chapter of Book IX, which deals in particular with the errors of Pope Callixtus, whom Hippolytus identifies as a "sorcerer".
-He then attacks the Elcesaites, who he says had a different baptismal practice than that of orthodox Christians.
-Book IX concludes with a summary of the heresy of the Jews, whom Hippolytus divides into Pharisees, Sadducees, and Essenes.
+This particular 'error' is said to implicate the now-canonised popes Zephyrinus and Callixtus I. This theme of conflict with the papacy is expanded upon in the second chapter of Book IX, which deals in particular with the errors of Pope Callixtus, whom is identified as a "sorcerer".
+The author then attacks the Elcesaites, who he says had a different baptismal practice than that of orthodox Christians.
+Book IX concludes with a summary of the "heresy" of the Jews, who are divided into Pharisees, Sadducees, and Essenes.

-Book X concludes the work with Hippolytus' summary of what he has written.
+Book X concludes the work with a summary of what has written throughout.